#1 A lovable fantasy setting

 She has mastered some of the most destructive spells known to mankind and is already renowned (or feared, depending on who you ask) across the land.
 Gourry and Zelgadis are similarly top tier at what they do and Amelia, though initially lagging behind, is a quick learner who is soon able to hold her own without trouble.
 As a result, Slayers turns familiar fantasy foes like monsters and bandits into a laughingstock that get repeatedly and effortlessly trounced by Lina’s group.
 Real threats like demons, dragons, otherworldly horrors, and powerful villains are on the menu right from the get-go.

 It accelerates the story past the token formalities straight into the exciting end-game finales with potentially cataclysmic ramifications.
-There’s still room for the characters to grow even further and Slayers does a great job at introducing new and interesting threats for Lina to deal with, but I appreciate not having to first sit through several episodes of watching these characters grow into the cool people they eventually become.
+At the same time, There’s still room for the characters to grow even further.
+Slayers does a great job at introducing new and interesting threats for Lina to deal with.
+I just appreciate not having to first sit through several episodes of these characters growing into the cool people they eventually become.